axolotl-ai-cloud/axolotl/docs/cli.md

 ### Enable CLI tab completion

-The Axolotl CLI has standard click-based tab compleiton and can be enabled via:
+The Axolotl CLI has standard click-based tab completion and can be enabled via:

 For bash: